 - Eliminate asking for zero defects and new levels of productivity.
 Such exhortations only create adversarial relationships as the bulk of the causes of low quality and low productivity belong to the system and thus lie beyond the power of the workforce.

 - Remove barriers that rob the hourly worker of his right to pride in craft.

-- Remove barriers that rob people in management and in engineering of their right to pride of workmanship.
+- Remove barriers that rob people in management and in the engineering of their right to pride of workmanship.

 - Institute a vigorous program of education and self-improvement.